 Illinois Library and Information Network (ILLINET) Illinois State Library

-The Illinois Library and Information Network (ILLINET), established in 1975, is a statewide library alliance, representing the 5,000+ academic, public, school and special libraries that comprise Illinois’ Regional Library Systems (RLS).
+The Illinois Library and Information Network (ILLINET), established in 1975, is a statewide library alliance, representing over 5,000 academic, public, school and special libraries that comprise Illinois’ Regional Library Systems (RLS).
 With the support of the Illinois State Library and the RLS, ILLINET libraries collectively provide a strong foundation for statewide resource sharing, in order to meet the diverse information needs of Illinois citizens.

 The online consortial catalogs, known as Local Library System Automation Programs (LLSAPs) and the Illinois statewide Library delivery service (ILDS) funded by the Illinois State Library through grants to IHLS, RAILS and ILDS, which is managed by CARLI are key components of statewide resource sharing.
 Administered by the RLSs, LLSAPs contain the holdings of ILLINET library collections, and provide access to circulation and interlibrary loan services.
 Online access to library collections, coupled with statewide delivery ensures a strong network of resource discovery and fulfillment throughout Illinois.